 In 1979, the Campbell’s 1978 Riesling won gold at the Oregon State Fair, the Tri-Cities Wine Festival, and the Seattle Enological Society annual tasting.
 Pat and Joe had proof – they really could make world class wines.
 In 1985 when Robert Parker of the Wine Advocate famously “discovered Oregon” the Campbells and other Oregon winemakers felt their region was finally on the map.

 Thirty five years later, there are over 500 wineries in Oregon.
 The wine business now ranks as one of Oregon’s top agricultural industries.

 Although Pat and Joe are retired now, you might see Pat working in the flower gardens on your visit to the winery.
 Joe might pour you a glass of his Condor wine.
 Their vision lives on through their son Adam.

 The five Campbell kids all grew up working summers in the vineyards at Elk Cove – it was truly a family business and Joe and Pat needed all the help they could get.
 Adam took a special interest and stayed close to home for college, attending Lewis & Clark and spending summers on the bottling line.
 Upon graduation he joined the business year-round to learn the craft of winemaking from his parents.

 Adam is now responsible for making Elk Cove’s wines.
-He oversees six vineyard sites with 350 planted acres.
-That’s over 10 times the total acreage of all Oregon vineyards when Pat and Joe planted that very first vine.
+He now oversees six vineyard sites with 380 planted acres.
+That’s over 10 times the total acreage of all Oregon vineyards when Pat and Joe planted that very first vine in 1974.

 The Campbell’s goal has always been hand-crafted, Estate-grown cool climate wines that rival the best in the world.
 As a second-generation winemaker and a 5th generation Oregon farmer, Adam Campbell is proud to continue that tradition.